elenawinters/Elenabot/README.md

 ## Requirements

-This project uses features from Python 3.10.
+This project is currently being developed in Python 3.13.